jlaufersweiler/QuestWorlds/markdown/QuestWorlds.md

 Further Development: Greg Stafford, David Dunham, Mark Galeotti, Neil Robinson, Adam RKitch, Roderick Robinson, Lawrence Whitaker,

-A modified version of Chained Contests and Plot Edits from *Mythic Russia* © copyright 2006, 2010 Mark Galeotti; developed by Graham Robinson (for “Chained Contests”) appears in this game and is added as Open Game Content here with permission.
+A modified version of Chained Contests and Plot Edits from *Mythic Russia* © copyright 2006, 2010 Mark Galeotti; developed by Graham Robinson (for “Chained Contests”) appears in this game and is added as Licensed Material here with permission.

-Material in *Section 1, Introduction* and *Section 2, Basic Mechanics* © copyright 2018 Jonathan Laufersweiler and added as Open Game Content here with permission.
+Material in *Section 1, Introduction* and *Section 2, Basic Mechanics* © copyright 2018 Jonathan Laufersweiler and added as Licensed Material here with permission.

-Material in *Section 2, Basic Mechanics* © copyright 2020 Shawn Carpenter and added as Open Game Content here with permission.
+Material in *Section 2, Basic Mechanics* © copyright 2020 Shawn Carpenter and added as Licensed Material here with permission.

 QuestWorlds SRD with annotations for individual contributions can be found at GitHub: [https://github.com/ChaosiumInc/QuestWorlds/pulls](https://github.com/ChaosiumInc/QuestWorlds/pulls).